 As a Linux administrator, you may need to need to know some basic details of your Linux system, such as the currently running processes, average system load, cpu and memory usage etc., at some point.
 Thankfully, we have a command line utility called “top” to get such details.
 The top command is a well-known and most widely used utility to display dynamic real-time information about running processes in Unix-like operating systems.
-In this brief tutorial, we are going to see some common use cases of top command.
+In this brief tutorial, we are going to see some Top command examples on Linux.

 Top Command Tutorial With Examples